 In the case of my bear photo, 5D III dimensions result in an acceptably sharp image (the DOF is centered closer to the eyes, leaving the teeth slightly out of focus).
 While I would rather have the full 50.6 megapixel image be sharp, having this image sharp at 22 megapixels does not leave me with big regrets.

 Another issue that becomes more visible at high resolution is diffraction.
-While not everyone is going to understand diffraction (nor do they need to), everyone should be aware that, as resolution increases and the aperture opening decreases, images become less sharp beyond the approximate aperture we refer to as the Diffraction Limited Aperture ("DLA", included in table above).
-While you will probably want to use apertures narrower than the DLA, the decision to do so must happen with the understanding that pixel sharpness becomes a compromise being made.
+While not everyone is going to understand diffraction (nor do they need to), everyone should be aware that, as the aperture opening decreases, images become less sharp beyond the approximate aperture we refer to as the Diffraction Limited Aperture ("DLA", included in table above).
+As resolution increases, that point of visible degradation occurs at a wider aperture.
+While you will probably want to use apertures narrower than the DLA at times, the decision to do so must happen with the understanding that pixel sharpness becomes a compromise being made.
 Those wanting to retain maximum sharpness in their ultra-high resolution, very deep DOF images may decide that tilt-shift lenses and focus stacking techniques are especially attractive.

 Note that, while the 5Ds is going to magnify any flaws in an image and those flaws will be visible when viewed at 100% on a monitor, those flaws will be no more visible than those from a lower resolution camera when output size is matched and that is the ultimate importance.
 If the flaws can be minimized through good technique and great gear, the higher resolution image has big advantages including the ability to be output at larger sizes.